buttercup/buttercup-desktop/README.md

 #### Arch Linux
 Buttercup is also available for [Arch Linux (32/64bit) (AUR)](https://aur.archlinux.org/packages/buttercup-desktop/).
 This release channel is maintained by our community.

-Some users have reported segmentation faults on Arch - if you notice a similiar issue, perhaps check out [this solution](https://github.com/buttercup/buttercup-desktop/issues/643).
+Some users have reported segmentation faults on Arch - if you notice a similar issue, perhaps check out [this solution](https://github.com/buttercup/buttercup-desktop/issues/643).

 ### Portability